 Administrative Procedures: Preparing to Conduct Human Fetal Transplantation Research Ineligible for Federal/State Funding and Conducting Research Using Human Fetal Tissue for Transplantation into Designated Recipients do not apply to human fetal tissue transplantation research where the recipient of the transplant is unknown to the donor and all other federal requirements are satisfied.

-This policy does not address the acquisition or use of excess in vitro fertilization human embryos or embryonic stem cells or stem cell lines derived from such embryos, (see Administrative Policy: Conducting Research with Human Embryos or Embryonic Stem Cells.)
+This policy does not address the acquisition or use of excess in vitro fertilization human embryos or embryonic stem cells or stem cell lines derived from such embryos (see Administrative Policy: Conducting Research with Human Embryos or Pluripotent Stem Cells).